walkersoft/csi-batch-tracker/README.md

 ## Features

 ### Inventory & Personnel Management
+- Create personnel (operators) to assign to receiving and implementation records
 - Receive PO's with paint color, quantities, and batch numbers
 - Log used batches in an implementation ledger
+- Automatic merging of batches with the same batch number
+- Live updating of on-hand inventory
-- Tag operators to receiving and implementation records
+- Reconciliation and error-checking process to ensure receiving and implementation ledgers are consistent after a PO receive/edit session
-- Automated reconciliation of used batches vs. logged batches ensures consistency
+- Tracking of avialable inventory to ensure a batch is not implemented more than it has been received

 ### History & Metrics
 - Garner a variety of historical data including: